UdK Berlin logo and short background story

 Please contact us for releases.

-The use of the logo by external parties, persons, or institutions that are not members of the UdK Berlin requires written (e-mail is sufficient) permission from the Marketing Department.
+The use of the logo requires written (e-mail is sufficient) permission from the Strategic Marketing Unit.
 In addition, before publication, must submit the corresponding communication material to the Department for verification of compliance with the corporate design guidelines of the UdK Berlin.
 Only then is final approval for use granted.

 The use of the logo must be in connection with the University of the Arts Berlin tasks, and we expect that no damage to the reputation of UdK Berlin will occur from the use.